portercol/google-books-search/README.md

 A MERN Stack application that allows users to login/signup using jwt auth while searching for and saving books using google books API.

+> Recently created new repo to hold newer-working code

 <hr>

 ## App Preview